The Beginner’s Guide on How to Become a Nurse

 Step 8.
 Continuing education and nursing certification.

-To renew a nursing license requires the completion of a specified number of hours of approved continuing education courses.
+To renew a nursing license, nurses must complete a specified number of hours of approved continuing education courses.
 Additionally, there are several nursing certifications that can demonstrate expertise in a specific area of nursing.
-Examples of nursing certification include the Certified Critical Care Nurse and the Certified Emergency Nurse.
-You may also consider pursuing a higher degree through an LPN to RN program, RN or BSN program, or master’s in nursing program to advance your career.
+Examples of nursing certification include the certified critical care nurse and the certified emergency nurse.
+You may also consider pursuing a higher degree through an LPN to RN program, RN or BSN program, or master’s in nursing (MSN) program to advance your career.

 Advice for Getting Hired as a Nurse

-- Develop professional relationships with Nursing Faculty during your program of study: Your faculty members are seasoned nurses who are typically well integrated into the local nursing profession.
-They can help you network within your community to secure the best jobs, and can serve as your first professional reference to help you stand out as the best candidate for the job.
+- Develop professional relationships with nursing faculty during your program of study.
+Your faculty members are seasoned nurses who are typically well-integrated in the local nursing profession.
+They can help you network within your community to secure the best jobs and can serve as your first professional reference to help you stand out as the best candidate for the job.

 - If you do not have the recommended level of schooling, discuss your plans for further advancing your education.